gputzel/turing/README.md

     cabal run reduceAbacus -- --abacusMap examples/abacusMaps/emptyRegister.txt > test_empty.transitionrule
     cabal run turing -- --tapeState <(echo -e ".\n-\n----") --transitionRules test_empty.transitionrule --initialState SUB_empty___start --displayMode spacebar

+### To do

+- Address all warnings during build process
+- Use MegaParsec instead of Happy/Alex
+- Implement tests
+- Go into "standard position" at the end of an abacus computation (translated into Turing steps).
+That is, the Turing head should be at the beginning of the first output register, and there should be nothing else.
+- Translate arbitrary recursive functions into abacus code
+- Compile some high-level language into abacus code?
+- Search for optimizations of Turing machines
+- In the abacus to Turing reduction, make the composition process more Monad-like - possibly use a Monad?